 6. Setup the Course Tech

 As already mentioned, when you have content, it is essential to split it up into different modules and lessons.
 Consider the end result you want people to walk away with and work your way backwards to the starting point.
+Check out this tech tutorial to see how I create online courses without tech overwhelm.

 Only with all the content and supporting materials in place will you go into your course hosting platform to assemble your course.
 I know it’s fun to upload the content for your lesson as soon as you create it but take it from a seasoned instructional designer, you’ll save lots of time by batching the entire process.